NEWS, FUNDING, LISTED BUILDINGS ADVISORY COMMITTEE DATES AND

 News on Pew Adaptation What to do about pews?
 Remove them?
 Adapt them?
 Love them?
 This is about a church where the pews have become movable assets.
 It’s Terrington St Clement parish church in Norfolk where the Victorian pews are now on mobile metal frames. read more here.

-House of Good Report from the National Churches Trust Our ground-breaking report demonstrates that the total economic and social value that church buildings generate in the UK is at least £12.4 billion per year which averages around £300,000 per church.
+House of Good Report from the National Churches Trust The NCT's ground-breaking report demonstrates that the total economic and social value that church buildings generate in the UK is at least £12.4 billion per year which averages around £300,000 per church.
 That is roughly equal to the total NHS spending on mental health in England in 2018.
 We believe that these findings are remarkable.
 They show that our churches are not just Houses of God.
 They are also Houses of Good – good that we risk losing if church buildings are not kept in good repair, and may never be able to replace.
 Please find the report here

 Taylor Pilot Review report published on 3 October 2020.
 Overall, the evidence demonstrates the potential effectiveness of the main findings of the Taylor Review – Fabric Support Officers, Community Development Advisers and the Minor Repairs Fund – and suggests that there is merit in considering further how the elements of the pilot as described in this evaluation report can be taken forward.